judsonlmoore/judsonlmoore.com/_posts/2016-09-08-german-wine-country.markdown

 Now, I have to admit, I took notes on my thoughts for each wine, but aside from having a wrecked pallet long before I got to the 11th bottle, I also just don't have the vocabulary for properly describing wines.
 Therefore, I have merged my personal thoughts with some descriptions I found on [EuroWineKontor](https://euroweinkontor.de/de/shop/winzershop/pfirmann/) to help me out.
 You can also buy the wine online from that site.

-Download the entire Weingut Pfirmann 2016 wine list [here (PDF)](../assets/images/2016/09/weingut-pfirmann-weinliste.pdf).
+Download the entire Weingut Pfirmann 2016 wine list [here (PDF)" file="../assets/images/2016/09/weingut-pfirmann-weinliste.pdf).

 **\*** *denotes my top picks*